My laboratory’s primary expertise is in molecular imaging, targeted radio diagnosis, and therapy using small molecules and monoclonal antibodies.

 Steven M. Larson, MD

 Research FocusNuclear medicine physician Steven Larson focuses on molecular imaging in animals and humans using high-resolution diagnostic instruments, such as positron emission tomography, and single photon emission tomography.

 EducationMD, University of Washington School of Medicine (Seattle)

-- The Joseph Osborne Laboratory and Cancer Equity Group
+- The Joseph Osborne Lab for Cancer Health Equity

 - Tumor Targeting and Cell-trafficking Studies of 131I/124I]-FIAU-labeled Genetically Modified Antigen-specific Lymphocytes

 - Noninvasive Diagnosis and Quantitation of Multi-drug Resistance by PET

 - Scher HI, Beer TM, Higano CS, Anand A, Taplin ME, Efstathiou E, Rathkopf D, Shelkey J, Yu EY, Alumkal J, Hung D, Hirmand M, Seely L, Morris MJ, Danila DC, Humm J, Larson S, Fleisher M, Sawyers CL; Prostate Cancer Foundation/Department of Defense Prostate Cancer Clinical Trials Consortium.
 Antitumour activity of MDV3100 in castration-resistant prostate cancer: a phase 1-2 study.
 Lancet.
 2010 Apr 24;375(9724):1437-46.
 Epub 2010 Apr 14.
 PMCID: PMC2948179.